Moricca

 The Moricca family is a Calabrese family.

 The family, settled in Tropea (Calabria), was recon as noble in 1567 in the person of Giovan Lorenzo, confermated noble in 1624 and, afterwards, in 1704.
 Francesco Saverio's descent transferred, at the beginning of 18th century, in Filandari (Calabria).

 Nowadays

-Nowadays, Moricca family's members live in Calabria, their land of origin, Turin, Rome, Antarctica, and Brussels.
+Nowadays, Moricca family's members live in Calabria, their land of origin, Turin, Rome, and Brussels.